nvim-treesitter/nvim-treesitter/README.md

 3. Start `nvim` and `:TSInstall zimbu`.

+>[!IMPORTANT]
-**Note:** Parsers using external scanner need to be written in C. C++ scanners are no longer supported.
+> Parsers using external scanner need to be written in C.

 ### Modifying parsers